Fejil-Francis/john-hash-cracker/README.md

 ```bash
 ~/.john/john.pot
 ```
-To crack a new hash, delete the old cracked results
+To crack a new hash, delete the old cracked results from the .john folder.
+Also, delete the hash file where the previous hash was stored.
 ## Usage

 ```bash